 Prefer digital?
 Get the ebook on Amazon or Kindle Unlimited.
 By April 26—Frederick Law Olmsted’s birthday—the hardcover and paperback will be available through more booksellers.

-Rochester, Louisville, Boston, and Buffalo are the only four cities with park systems designed solely by Frederick Law Olmsted, Sr. Admire his planned landscapes along the river in Genesee Valley Park, Maplewood Park, Seneca Park, and Highland Park.
+Rochester, Louisville, Boston, and Buffalo are the only four cities with park systems designed solely by Frederick Law Olmsted, Sr. Admire his carefully planned landscapes along the river in Genesee Valley Park, Maplewood Park, Seneca Park, and Highland Park.

 1. Highland Park